OpenBB-finance/OpenBB/website/content/terminal/reference/forecast/sto.md

 ---
 title: sto
-description: Details on the usage, parameters, and examples of the 'sto' command in adding the Stochastic Oscillator %K and %D. 'sto' can help users understand and interpret the predictive model through stochastic oscillation analysis.
+description: "Details on the usage, parameters, and examples of the 'sto' command in" adding the Stochastic Oscillator %K and %D. 'sto' can help users understand and interpret the predictive model through stochastic oscillation analysis.
 keywords: